trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/prepare-account.md

    This account does not need any tez.

-1. Register the baker account as a delegate and set its consensus key by running the following command:
+1. Register the baker account as a delegate and set its consensus key (if you set one) by running the following command:

    ```bash
    octez-client register key my_baker as delegate with consensus key consensus_key